 top of page

-The Sudden Wealth Compass: A Structured Process to Counteract Chaos
+The Sovereignty Charter: A Structured Process to Counteract Chaos

 Two smiling women in winter clothes window shopping with bags.
 Urban street view with buildings and parked bikes in the background.

-The Sudden Wealth Compass is a structured process designed to counteract the psychological chaos and emotional overwhelm that often accompany a major liquidity event.
+The Sovereignty Charter is a structured process designed to counteract the psychological chaos and emotional overwhelm that often accompany a major liquidity event.
 Whether from an inheritance, the sale of a business, or a lottery win, navigating a sudden financial windfall requires more than just investment advice—it requires a clear, deliberate path forward.

 Receiving a large sum of money can feel less like a blessing and more like a burden.
 The phone rings off the hook.
 Friends and family appear with "opportunities."
 The pressure to make perfect, life-altering decisions—instantly—is immense.
-This is the chaos.
+This is The Noise.
 It’s a storm of emotion, expectation, and uncertainty that can lead to paralysis or, worse, poor decisions with lasting consequences.

 We created a solution to shield you from that storm.
 It’s a framework that imposes order on the chaos and gives you the most valuable assets of all: time to breathe and the confidence to make sound choices.

 This proprietary process is unique to ProsperWise Advisors.
-We call it the Sudden Wealth Compass, and it guides you from turmoil to tranquillity in four distinct phases.
+We call it the Sovereignty Charter, and it guides you from turmoil to tranquillity in four distinct phases.

 Our process provides a deliberate sequence of actions designed to protect you, clarify your goals, and build a sustainable future.

 Your first and most important move is to do almost nothing at all.
-Upon receiving your new assets, we immediately establish a “Decision-Free Zone.”
+Upon receiving your new assets, we immediately establish The Quiet Zone.
 For 90 days, you commit to making no major financial decisions: no new cars, no houses, no large gifts, no immediate business investments.

 Why?
 Because decisions made under emotional duress are rarely the right ones.
 This cooling-off period serves several critical purposes: